Southern Railway 722: Revenue service

-Excursion service
+Southern excursion service

-On December 8, 1967, No. 208 (No. 722) and No. 207 (No. 630) were both traded back to the Southern Railway for use in their steam excursion program in return for a pair of former Central of Georgia ALCO RS-3s.
+On December 8, 1967, No. 208 (No. 722) and No. 207 (No. 630) were both traded back to the SOU for use in their steam excursion program in return for a pair of former Central of Georgia ALCO RS-3s.
 While they retrieved their old numbers, No. 722 had a cracked firebox, but No. 630 was in better condition, and has been given minor repairs as it began excursion service in February 1968.

-Two years later, No. 722 had its firebox repaired and a brand new paint scheme of Southern's Virginian green with gold linings to match the fellow excursion locomotive No. 4501.
+Two years later, No. 722 had its firebox repaired and was given a brand new paint scheme of SOU's Virginian green with gold linings to match the fellow excursion locomotive No. 4501.
 The No. 722 locomotive made its first public excursion debut in September 1970 with Nos.
 630 and 4501 for the National Railway Historical Society (NRHS) convention in Charleston, South Carolina.

-In May 1979, Southern loaned No. 722 to the Wilmington and Western Railroad (WWRC) to operate on their Wilmington and Northern Branch line in Wilmington, Delaware.
-In September 1980, Southern loaned the locomotive again to the Tennessee Valley Railroad Museum (TVRM) in Chattanooga, Tennessee along with No. 630 to make way for larger superpower steam locomotives such as Canadian Pacific 2839, Texas and Pacific 610 and Chesapeake and Ohio 2716 to pull SOU's longer and heavier excursions.
+In May 1979, SOU loaned No. 722 to the Wilmington and Western Railroad (WWRC) to operate on their Wilmington and Northern Branch line in Wilmington, Delaware.
+In September 1980, SOU loaned the locomotive again to the Tennessee Valley Railroad Museum (TVRM) in Chattanooga, Tennessee along with No. 630 to make way for larger steam locomotives such as Canadian Pacific 2839, Texas and Pacific 610 and Chesapeake and Ohio 2716 to pull SOU's longer and heavier excursions.
+While at TVRM, Nos.
+722 and 630 were used to pull the short-hauling Missionary Ridge Local excursions.

-Disposition

-In November 1985, No. 722 was retired due to its boiler ticket certificate and sat on display at TVRM.
-In 1992, the locomotive was moved to Asheville, North Carolina by Southern's successor, Norfolk Southern (NS) to be on display at the city's Biltmore section.
-In late 1999, NS has sold the Biltmore property for redevelopment and removed No. 722 from its display site to the Asheville roundhouse for storage.
+In November 1985, No. 722 was retired due to its boiler ticket certificate expired and sat on display at TVRM.
+In October 1992, Southern's successor, Norfolk Southern (NS) presented the locomotive to the Asheville Chapter of the National Railway Historical Society (NRHS) in Asheville, North Carolina to be on display at the city's Biltmore section.
+In December 1999, NS sold the Biltmore property for redevelopment and removed No. 722 from its display site to the Asheville roundhouse for storage.